nikolas/OWASP-CRS-Documentation/install.rst

 Microsoft IIS with ModSecurity 2.x
 ----------------------------------

 The most common deployment of ModSecurity for IIS is via the pre-packaged MSI installer, available at https://www.modsecurity.org/download.html.
 If you compiled or are looking to compile ModSecurity for IIS this documentation isn't for you.
 If you used this package to install ModSecurity 2.x on IIS (tested on IIS 7-10), than your configuration files are located within C:\\Program Files\\ModSecurity IIS\\ (or Program Files(x86) depending on your configuration).
-The inital configuration file, that is the one that the remainder are included from, is modsecurity_iis.conf.
+The initial configuration file, that is the one that the remainder are included from, is modsecurity_iis.conf.
 This file will be parsed by the ModSecurity for both ModSecurity and 'Include' directives.

 By default all installations of ModSecurity without `SecRuleEngine <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual#SecRuleEngine>`_ declared will start in DetectionOnly mode.
 IIS, by default, explitcly declares `SecRuleEngine <https://github.com/SpiderLabs/ModSecurity/wiki/Reference-Manual#SecRuleEngine>`_ to be DetectionOnly within the included modsecurity.conf file.
 As a result any rule we make will only show up in the Windows Event Viewer by default.
 For our example we're going to turn on disruptive actions.
 To test we should add the following to the end of our modsecurity_iis.conf: